AJGP > Reviewers > Author guidelines

 2.1 Clinical articles

-- Description – Evidence-based review articles relating to the assessment and/or management of specific clinical problems relevant to general practice
+• Description – Evidence-based articles relating to the assessment and/or management of specific clinical problems relevant to general practice

 2.2 Clinical case studies

-- Structure – Must be presented as a short description of the clinical presentation followed by a series of relevant questions and their answers; please see published examples on the AJGP website
+• Structure – We are flexible according to the needs of the case, clinical case studies should ideally be presented as a short description of the clinical presentation followed by a series of relevant questions and their answers; please see published examples on the AJGP website.
+The following format is also acceptable:

 2.3 Professional articles

-- Description – Evidence-based review articles relating to non-clinical topics relevant to general practice (eg practice management, medico-legal issues, medical ethics, patient safety, healthcare systems and service delivery, clinical workforce and medical education)
+• Description – Evidence-based articles relating to non-clinical topics relevant to general practice (eg practice management, medico-legal issues, medical ethics, patient safety, healthcare systems and service delivery, clinical workforce and medical education)

-- Structure – Introduction, aim, body, conclusion (summary of critical issues including demonstrating relevance to general practice)
+• Structure – Background/Introduction, Objective, Discussion, Conclusion (summary of critical issues including demonstrating relevance to general practice)

 2.4 Viewpoint articles